 They have been tested in clinical trials involving tens of thousands of adults and adolescents.
 In those studies, people taking the vaccines were significantly less likely to get infected, develop severe symptoms, require hospitalization, or die from COVID-19.
 Compared with placebo, the vaccines offered considerable protection with minimal side effects.

-The vaccines developed by Pfizer and Moderna are mRNA vaccines.
+- mRNA vaccines: The Pfizer and Moderna vaccines are mRNA vaccines.
 This type of vaccine utilizes a harmless, synthetic fragment of genetic material from the virus to train the immune system to recognize and attack the virus itself.

-The vaccine developed by Janssen, a component of the company Johnson & Johnson, is a viral vector vaccine.
+- Viral vector vaccine: The Johnson & Johnson/Janssen vaccine is a viral vector vaccine.
 It incorporates a genetic fragment of SARS-CoV-2 into a deactivated common cold virus.
 This enables the immune system to better identify and attack the coronavirus.

 How Can I Get a COVID-19 Vaccine?

-It is important to note that you generally cannot choose which brand of vaccine that you will receive.
-However, many sites have been reporting the vaccine type/manufacturer they are administering.
-If you have concerns about a specific vaccine, it is best to discuss them with your doctor.
+You generally cannot choose which brand of vaccine that you will receive.
+However, many sites have been reporting the vaccine type they are administering, so if you have a preferred vaccine, you may be able to seek it out.
+If you have questions or concerns about receiving a specific vaccine, it is best to discuss them with your doctor.

 Are COVID-19 Vaccines Safe?

-For all three vaccines, there have been extremely rare reports of severe allergic reactions.
-You will normally be asked to stay at the vaccination site for around 15 minutes after receiving the shot to monitor for any adverse response.
-During this time, any signs of allergic reaction, such as facial swelling, rash, difficulty breathing, or dizziness should be reported to medical officials immediately.
+For all vaccines, there have been extremely rare reports of severe allergic reactions.
+You will normally be asked to stay at the vaccination site for around 15 minutes after receiving the shot to be monitored for any adverse response.
+During this time, any signs of allergic reaction, such as facial swelling, rash, difficulty breathing, or dizziness should be reported to medical professionals immediately.

-The Johnson & Johnson vaccine has been associated with an increased risk of a condition called thrombosis with thrombocytopenia syndrome (TTS) in women under 50.
-The side effect is very rare, occurring approximately seven times per million vaccinations.
-After a brief pause in use of this vaccine, the FDA and CDC concluded that its benefits outweigh its risks, allowing vaccination to resume.
-No other authorized vaccines have been linked to TTS.
+The Johnson & Johnson vaccine has been associated with an increased risk of a condition called thrombosis with thrombocytopenia syndrome (TTS).
+The side effect is very rare and has affected approximately 4 people out of every 1 million who have received this vaccine.
+The FDA and CDC have concluded that the benefits of this vaccine continue to outweigh its risks.
+None of the other vaccines have been linked to TTS.